 You will end up feeling more organized, and empowered!
 Make your food last, and begin to plan how you would like to eat it!

 spinach or kale are dense in nutrients and at times costly in a supermarket.
 Unfortunately, these are often some of the first food items that can lose their crisp.
-When near the perishable time, the leafs often don’t look the most optimizing for a salad.
+When near the perishable time, the leaves often don’t look the most optimal for a salad.
 But they are often still edible and loaded with nutrients for your body!
 Try using incorporating them into a smoothie or soup!
-It won’t add any bad flavor and will increase the nutritional value or your next on the go meal!
-If you have large amounts of these greens in storage, they can also be frozen then used for soups soups or sauces.
+It won’t add any bad flavor and will increase the nutritional value or your next on-the-go meal!
+If you have large amounts of these greens in storage, they can also be frozen then used for soups or sauces.

 Bananas are clean, on the go and easily transportable to many countries where fruits aren’t so readily available.
 Although they are quick to turn brown, this is actually when they are at their sweetest.
-These brown bananas can be readily used as a healthy substitute for any sort of backed good, or be used in Banana Pancakes, dessert puddings, and delicious Banana Bread.
-If this sounds nice, but your tight on time, put them in the freezer, and don’t worry about the dark colored peel, the insides are still nutritious!
+These brown bananas can be readily used as a healthy substitute for any sort of baked good, or be used in Banana Pancakes, dessert puddings, and delicious Banana Bread.
+If this sounds nice, but you’re tight on time, put them in the freezer, and don’t worry about the dark-colored peel, the insides are still nutritious!

 3. Other fruits